MicroEJ/docs/Tutorials/gettingstarted/setup.rst

 #.
 Download and unzip the platform sources for STM32F7508-DK by clicking on :guilabel:`Download` > :guilabel:`Download ZIP`:
    `Go to the Github repository <https://github.com/MicroEJ/Platform-STMicroelectronics-STM32F7508-DK/tree/1.3.2>`__.
 #.
-Follow the README to import the platform sources, activate your license and build your platform, in the Platformn Setup section.
+Follow the README to import the platform sources, activate your license and build your platform, in the Platform Setup section.
 #.
 Once all the steps of the platform setup are done, a new Java project can be created.

 Create a New Project